 Contrary to popular belief, there isn't a one-size-fits-all approach to 3D Printing.
-This principle also applies to pricing whereas each material has its own criteria that influence its price.
-Most 3D printing materials are priced based on a startup cost and the volume of your model.
+This principle also applies to pricing as each material has its own criteria that influence its price.
+Most 3D printing materials are priced on the basis of a startup cost and the volume of your model.
 However, for some materials, model surface, orientation, and density also come into play.
 Below is a list of all possible criteria that can be used to calculate prices:

-- Startup Cost: A fixed cost independent from the parameters of your model (EUR/piece or USD/piece).
+- Startup Cost: A fixed cost independent of the parameters of your model (EUR/piece or USD/piece).

 - The box around your model: An imaginary box around your model determines how much space your design will take up in the printer (X x Y x Z = mm³).